 The three-tab structure on the Evaluations page took several iterations to get right.
 Longlist, My Finds, My Shortlist.
 That progression reflects a real mental model and it matters.

-The Tracker was a late addition and it might be the most useful feature in the app.
+The Tracker was a late addition, and it might be the most useful feature in the app.
 Moving from passive matching to active pipeline management, with interview tracking, interviewer profiles, a salary negotiation workspace, and a Lessons Learned field per role, closes a gap that no other tool I know of addresses cleanly.

 Coach interactions are being refined for pacing and precision.
 Early versions were verbose in ways that felt more like being talked at than talked to.
 Current work involves tuning streaming speed, tightening response length, and adding contextual quick reply buttons so the conversation feels like a smart collaborator who knows where you are in the process.